 - Sleep diary.
 You may need to keep a sleep diary for a week or longer.
 Log your daily sleep and wake times to understand your sleep pattern.

-- Polysomnogram.
-If your doctor suspects you have a different sleep disorder, he or she may order a polysomnogram.
+- Sleep study, also known as polysomnography.
+If it's suspected that you might have an additional sleep disorder, you may need a sleep study.
 In this test, you stay in a sleep center overnight.
-A polysomnogram monitors your brain activity, heart rate, oxygen levels, eye movements and breathing function as you sleep.
+Polysomnography monitors your brain activity, heart rate, oxygen levels, eye movements and breathing function as you sleep.

 Your plan may include:

 - Chronotherapy.
-In chronotherapy, doctors may prescribe you a sleep schedule that delays your bedtime by one to 2.5 hours every six days, until the desired bedtime is reached.
-You should maintain your sleep schedule once it is established.
+For some people, health care professionals prescribe a sleep schedule that delays bedtime by 1 to 2.5 hours every six days.
+This is done until the desired bedtime is reached.
+You need to maintain your sleep schedule once it is established.